marcelglaeser/Baikal2/README.md

 * Add JSON api.
 * Review B1 github feature requests, and implement the most demanded ones.

-If you are willing to participate, and know your way in whatever domain you want to help, please feel free to mail me at mail@jeromeschneider.fr (I have little time so please do not lose your patience if I don't answer :p)
+If you are willing to participate, and know your way in whatever domain you want to help, please feel free to mail me at contact@netgusto.com (I have little time so please do not lose your patience if I don't answer :p)